pudly/schmopera-hugo/content/articles/montezuma.md

 There's actually more history around the opera than in it. _Montezuma_ saw few performances after in 1733 premiere, and the score was thought to be lost, until musicologist Steffan Voss rediscovered it in 2002.
 For its time, _Montezuma_ comes with some surprises: there's no chorus, and there are two roles for "soprano castrato" - a rare specification for female singers in lieu of male castrati.
 And, perhaps exposing a thinly veiled opinion on the wild and exotic world of the Mexican Aztecs, the foreign leader Moctezuma is sung not by a castrato (the voice type often reserved for important European men), but by a delightfully savage baritone voice.

 If we look to closely, and scrutinize unjustly with a 21st-century lens, _Montezuma_ could be seen as problematic.
-Why tell a story set in the New World, if the music won't reflect that, and historical events are thrown to the wind?
 Why champion the Spanish, when their colonialism was so vicious?
+And why set a story in the New World

 \***opens up a research rabbit hole for those interested - most of the opera's characters are modeled after real people, even if their stories are fictional***